-First Name and Initial Last Name Social Security Number Name a nd address of the financial institution where your Montana first-time home buyer s savings account is established: Your Mo ntana first-time home buyer savings accour nt number Part I. Allowable exclusion calculation 1.
-Current year deposits (Column A if using F TB-Worksheet)1.
-2. Deposits from prior years not previously ex ccluded2.
-3. Add lines 1 and 2 3.
-4. Enter the lesser of the amount on line 3 or \$3,000 4.
-5. Interest and other income (Column B if usi ng FTB-Worksheet) 5.
-6. Add lines 4 and 5.
-This is your Montana Fi Enter this amount on Form 2, Montana Su 7.
-7. If the amount on line 3 is greater than \$3,000, subtract line 4 from line 3.
-These are your excess deposits that may l oe excluded next year 7.
-Part II.
+First Name and Initial Last Name Social Security / Number Name a and address of the financial institution where your Montana first-time home buyer s savings account is established: Your Mo ontana first-time home buyer savings accou nt number Part I. Allowable exclusion calculation 1.
+Current year deposits (Column A if using F TB-Worksheet)1. \$ 2.
+Deposits from prior years not previously e xcluded2. \$ 3.
+Add lines 1 and 2 3. \$ 4.
+Enter the lesser of the amount on line 3 or - \$3,000 4. \$ 5.
+Interest and other income (Column B if us ing FTB-Worksheet) 5. \$ 6.
+7. 7.
+If the amount on line 3 is greater than \$3,000, subtract line 4 from line 3.
+These are your excess deposits that may be excluded next year 7. \$ Part II.
 Nonqualified withdrawals 1.
-Nonqualified withdrawals (Column D if usin ng FTB-Worksheet) 1.
-Enter this amount on Form 2, Montana Ade ditions Schedule, line 7.
-2. Enter the withdrawals on line 1 made on the ne last business day in 2020 2.
-3. Subtract line 2 from line 1 3.
-4. Multiply the amount on line 3 by 10% (0.10 Penalties, and Interest Schedule, line 5.
-The · · · · · · · · · · · · · · · · · · ·
+Nonqualified withdrawals (Column D if usi ng FTB-Worksheet) 1. \$ Enter this amount on Form 2, Montana Ad ditions Schedule, line 7.
+2. Enter the withdrawals on line 1 made on the he last business day in 2023 2. \$ 3.
+Subtract line 2 from line 1 3. \$ 4.
+Multiply the amount on line 3 by 10% (0.10 Penalties, and Interest Schedule, line 5.
+T , 4. \$

 The Montana First-time Home Buyer Savings Account Worksheet (FTB-Worksheet) is available to help you reconcile the activity on this form.
-It provides a log to track deposits, withdrawals, fees and other transactions.
+It provides a log to track deposits, withdrawals, fees, and other transactions.
 It is not required to be completed or included with your tax return.
 (The FTB-Worksheet follows the instructions for this form.)